 such as constellation of signs and symptoms, severity and course, as well as genetic and other information.
 Completed with imaging, lab- and other test results, known causes, micro-organisms, medications or genomics linkages;

-• Capture the functional impact of Myalgic Encephalomyelitis
+Capture the functional impact of Myalgic Encephalomyelitis using the International

 The endorsement of world-wide accepted diagnostic criteria would be a huge step forward for Myalgic Encephalomyelitis patients, healthcare professionals, health care and research into Myalgic Encephalomyelitis.
 It would make gathering of valid data and real economic cost estimates to society and patients possible.
 But mostly it would offer early care and maybe the possibility for diagnosis which can reduce the burden of stigma for Myalgic Encephalomyelitis patients.